splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/10-project/3-guided-tour/3-cheese-data.md

 Our cheese shop entity will contain the following fields:

-- Cheeses (a dynamic array or vector of cheese data)
+- Cheeses (a dynamic array of cheese data)
-- Orders (a dynamic array or vector of order data)
+- Orders (a dynamic array of order data)

 ![Visual version of the model with shop data added](./images/cheese-data-model-2.png)